7 Things You Can Do To Protect Your Online Privacy

 Use a strong encryption such as a WPA to help protect your browsing data and personal information.
 Legal repercussions can also be taken if someone is caught this way.

-Don’t use the same email for emailing close friends and family as well as to sign up for mailing lists and coupon deals.
+Use a one email for emailing close friends and family and another to sign up for mailing lists and coupon deals.
 Because email addresses are linked to multiple databases, this will limit the amount of your personal information shared.

-6. Put a Google Alert on your name
+6. Set Up a Google Alert on Your Name

 Anytime that your name is used or appears in the online space, you will get an alert via e-mail.
 This can help you stay alert to other people trying to use your identity.

-When using public computers, such as those in a library, make sure to always sign out of all social media and e-mail.
+When using public computers, such as those in a library, make sure to always sign out of all accounts that you use.
+This includes social media and email.

+Is your client a victim of identity theft?
 Samos Investigations, LLC provides investigative services for attorneys and individuals in Pennsylvania and New Jersey.
-Contact Us or call 484-467-6911
+Contact Us or call 484-467-6911.